Icosa-dev/ldb/README.md

-# ldb
+# LDB

-`ldb` is a minimalist wide-column database management system.
+`LDB` is a minimalist wide-column database management system.